Skip to content

 Portugal Part II

-This post is a continuation of the one I published some days ago about my Portugal journey in mid of February.
-It was a good choice to travel there in February by the way.
-There aren’t many tourists and you meet a lot of locals.
-The temperature (around 15 to 20 degress Celsius) is perfect for walking around, but there is a good chance for rain though.
+This post continues the one I published some days ago about my journey to Portugal in mid-February.
+It was an excellent choice to travel there in February, by the way.
+There aren’t many tourists, and you meet a lot of locals.
+The temperature (around 15 to 20 degrees Celsius) is perfect for walking around, but there is a good chance of rain.
 So that’s a bit of a risk.
-Although I was in the sea for a couple of minutes (I promised it to a friend) in general I can’t recommend going for a swim in winter 😉 Unless maybe you are Russian and practice one of these crazy winter swims being shown on TV.
-Anyway the water was darn freezing.
+Although I was in the sea for a couple of minutes (I promised it to a friend), in general, I can’t recommend going for a swim in winter 😉 Unless maybe you are Russian and practice one of these crazy winter swims being shown on TV.
+Anyway, the water was darn freezing.

 test